NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

  - User Story: As a data analyst/developer, I need to optimise the model so that I can get at least the minimum required accuracy and performance.
  - User Story: As a data analyst/developer, I need to validate the model so that I can make sure it generalises on unseen data.
      - Task: Create and train a CNN with multiple layers.
-     - Task: Optimize hyperparameters to achieve a minimum accuracy of 97%, adjust batch size, epoches.
+     - Task: Optimise hyperparameters to achieve a minimum accuracy of 97%, adjust batch size and epoches.
      - Task: Evaluate the model's performance using the test data.

 Dashboard Planning, Designing, and Development:
- - User Story: As a data analyst/developer, I need to plan the dashboard features so that I can make sure it meets the client's needs and business requirments.
+ - User Story: As a data analyst/developer, I need to plan the dashboard features so that I can make sure it meets the client's needs and business requirements.
- - User Story: As a data analyst/developer, I need to design a user friendly dashboard so that a user can easily navigate and understand the features.
+ - User Story: As a data analyst/developer, I need to design a user-friendly dashboard so that a user can easily navigate and understand the features.
  - User Story: As a data analyst/developer, I need to develop the dashboard inline with the design specs so that it works as it is meant to.
      - Task: Implement features as agreed, test and debug.
-     - Task: Gather and understand requirments to meet the client's needs.
+     - Task: Gather and understand requirements to meet the client's needs.
-     - Task: Must be visually appealing, user friendly, responsive and accissible of varius devices.
+     - Task: Must be visually appealing, user-friendly, responsive and accessible on various devices.

 Dashboard Deployment and Release:
- - User Story: As a data analyst/developer, I need to prepare & deploy the dashboard so that  users can access and make use of it no problems or setbacks.
+ - User Story: As a data analyst/developer, I need to prepare & deploy the dashboard so that  users can access and make use of it with no problems or setbacks.
      - Task: Review and optimise code, prepare, configure environments & deploy.

 [Top ⇧](#table-of-contents)